honestbee Singapore recently announced its food delivery and laundry services will be suspended.

 We will have to wait and see what honestbee Malaysia is going to do next, and if the market responds well to their actions.

-- We have reached out to honestbee Malaysia for further clarification and updates.
+- We have reached out to honestbee Malaysia for further clarification and updates and have included their response here.

 - Read more about honestbee Singapore and their struggles here.